 A. Paul Reynolds is the Training Team Consultant and CyberQuad Manager at SUNY Buffalo State.
 An author himself, he published, A Bump in the Road (http://tinyurl.com/k7nnqqf).
 Paul’s contributions to the Rural Lit RALLY Initiative have been many and varied.
 Using his extensive technical expertise, he has consulted on various promotional materials; using his publishing experience, he has consulted on our various publication efforts and served as both an editor and writer on some projects.
 Readers of Lois Phillips Hudson’s work, Unrestorable Habitat: Microsoft is My Neighbor Now, will know that Paul is largely responsible for RLR receiving publication approval from Hudson’s family.
 Paul’s next projects for RLR will be the creation of audio book files for Paul Corey’s Mantz Trilogy.

-Rural Lit RALLY is pleased and also greatly honored to announce that noted author Linda M. Hasselstrom has graciously accepted the role of Consultant to the Rural Lit RALLY project.
+Linda M. Hasselstrom is a Special Consultant to the Rural Lit RALLY project.
 Ms. Hasselstrom has been tremendously supportive of RLR in a rather “behind the scenes” way since she became our second author interview in late 2011, providing guidance and input as RLR has grown and set new goals for itself.
 We owe her an exceptional debt of gratitude, and look forward to her continued association with RLR.